 It is quite remarkable that the spread between the 2yr and 5yr has been upside down for over a month straight and there has been very little interest rate volatility.
 Usually, an inversion in the yield curve is a recessionary signal and is often followed by market volatility.
 But that isn’t happening right now and there is a growing belief that perhaps the Fed stopped raising interest rates just in time.

 Basically, the Fed raised interest rates just enough to flatten the yield curve but not too much to cause it to invert.
 And looking at futures contracts confirms that the Fed is only 3.5% likely to raise rates in 2019 and has a 12.5% probability of lowering interest rates this year.

 There is also a growing belief among economists and money managers that a recession could be looming near the end of 2020.

 If you add all of that up, it looks like rates are likely to stay relatively low for 2019.
 That’s not to say there won’t be a pickup in volatility but the big picture is lower rates overall.

 In the coming weeks, you should keep an eye on the following items:

-- Headline risk is the something to watch out for: whether it be a government shutdown, a new tax plan, funding for the border wall or the trade deal with China.
+- Headline risk is something to watch out for: whether it be a government shutdown, a new tax plan, funding for the border wall, or the trade deal with China.

-- Also, inflation is still an important metric that needs to be carefully watch.
+- Also, inflation is still an important metric that needs to be carefully watched.
 Any unexpected movement could push rates up or down.